-Postgraduate students wishing to attend conferences or travel in connection with research may be eligible for grants from the Rouse Ball Research/ Eddington Fund (section 30).
-Grants are also available to help you with expenses involved in the typing and binding of Fellowship, PhD or MPhil dissertations - claims should be submitted via the https://students.trin.cam. ac.uk/awards-funding-prizes/thesis-and-dissertation-expenses.
+Postgraduate students wishing to attend conferences or travel in connection with research may be eligible for grants from the Rouse Ball Research/ Eddington Fund.
+Grants are also available to help you with expenses involved in the typing and binding of Fellowship, PhD or MPhil dissertations.